ta0kira/zeolite/tests/traces/README.md

 Note that there *will* be warnings about unreachable code.

-You can then examine `zeolite --show-traces $ZEOLITE_PATH/tests/traces` to see what trace contexts `zeolite` picked up during compilation.
+You can then examine `zeolite -p $ZEOLITE_PATH --show-traces tests/traces` to see what trace contexts `zeolite` picked up during compilation.
 Every line that is commented with `TRACED` should have an entry in `--show-traces`.